-Introduction of BNS Section 274
+Introduction BNS 274

 The Bharatiya Nyaya Sanhita (BNS) Section 274 replaces the old Indian Penal Code (IPC) Section 272.